Cleverific

 Most brands have a CRO practice.
 Almost none have a PRO practice.
 That's the gap.

+Post-Purchase Revenue Optimization as a unified practice is new.
 While the individual tactics have existed for years—order editing, gift cards, thank-you page offers, loyalty programs—they've lived in silos.
 Brands treated them as disconnected point solutions, not parts of a complete revenue system.

 We've been observing these patterns for over a decade across millions of orders (10 million orders in 2025 alone).
 What we've seen: merchants who treat these tactics as a unified system dramatically outperform those who don't.
-That observation led to the frameworks, metrics, and methodologies in this guide.

 The brands building PRO capabilities early—treating post-purchase as a complete practice rather than scattered tactics—will have years of competitive advantage.
 Just like the brands that took CRO seriously in 2010 dominated the ones who were still "just trying to convert more visitors."